CortoMaltese3/one-with-the-force-api/README.md

    pip install -r requirements.txt
    ```

+### Environment Setup

+Before running the application, ensure you have a `.env` file in the root directory.
+This file is essential for configuring database settings, secret keys, and other environment-specific variables.

+1. **Create a `.env` file** in the project root.
+2. **Refer to the `env.template` file** for a list of required environment variables.
+Copy the structure from `env.template` and populate it with your own values.

 ### Docker Setup (Alternative)

 The application can be run in a Dockerized environment with Docker Compose.